dagda1/blog/source/_posts/2011-11-13-backbone-js---lessons-learned.markdown

 For those that have been sleeping under a rock recently, <a href="http://documentcloud.github.com/backbone/" target="_blank">Backbone.js</a> is a client side MVC framework that should not really require any introduction.
 The client side MVC framework seems to be a bit of a du jour thing at the moment but I think it is important to have some sort of organisational structure around JavaScript or the looseness of the language can quickly turn any javascript code into the now infamous ball of mud.
 Backbone.js is one way of achieving such a conformity.

-The point of this post is to solidify where I my current thinking is with Backbone.js and to welcome any comments from my readership of 10 or so readers that might point me to a better and brighter land.
+The point of this post is to solidify where my current thinking is with Backbone.js and to welcome any comments from my readership of 10 or so readers that might point me to a better and brighter land.
 I must also warn you that I will be using coffeescript for the code examples instead of pure javascript and if this offends, please read no further.

 ## Scenario